Michelle123211/Michelle123211.github.io/README.md

 # Hello World!

-Now the theme is not linked as remote.
+[This](./projects/ProjectA.md) should be a link to another page.
 Will it work?
+Will the theme be kept?